 For the mountaineer or alpinist; being stronger and having a better range of movement will support the body when hiking with a heavy bag or climbing over a long period of time.

-By improving ones strength an athlete can increase the amount of muscle fibres being recruited during exercise and target specific muscles and neglected ones which can cause injuries due to an imbalance of stronger to weaker muscles often induced by sport.
+By improving ones strength an athlete can increase the amount of muscle fibres being recruited during exercise and target specific muscles and neglected ones which can cause injuries due to muscle imbalance or repetitive strains.

-Energy systems- are your bodies response to training intensity and duration.
-Depending on these factors the body will use the required fuel source resulting in fast energy spells or prolonged energy.
+Energy systems- are the bodies response to training intensity and duration.
+Depending on these factors the body will use the required fuel source resulting in fast energy spells (glucose) or prolonged energy (fat burning).
 Training the specific energy system will increase the bodies ability to access that fuel source and use it to produce energy.
 Such as the ability to burn fats for endurance activities.

 Strength & conditioning for mountaineering